LamininSolutions/mfsql-connector/source/getting-started/upgrades-and-hotfixes/mfiles-upgrade/index.rst

 #.
 Manual update

-Set the parameter to the current version of M-Files on the SQL Server then exexute.
+Set the parameter to the current version of M-Files on the SQL Server then execute.

 .. code:: sql